-Responsibilities of the Manager and the Trustee of the Sub-Fund for the Financial Statements
+Responsibilities of the Manager and the Trustee of the sub-fund for the Financial Statements

-The Manager and the Trustee of the Sub-Fund are responsible for the preparation of the financial statements that give a true and fair view in accordance with IFRSs issued by the IASB and for such internal control as the Manager and the Trustee of the Sub-Fund determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Manager and the Trustee of the sub-fund are responsible for the preparation of the financial statements that give a true and fair view in accordance with IFRSs issued by the IASB and for such internal control as the Manager and the Trustee of the sub-fund determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Manager and the Trustee of the Sub-Fund are responsible for assessing the Sub-Fund's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Manager and the Trustee of the Sub-Fund either intend to liquidate the Sub-Fund or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements, the Manager and the Trustee of the sub-fund are responsible for assessing the sub-fund's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Manager and the Trustee of the sub-fund either intend to liquidate the sub-fund or to cease operations, or have no realistic alternative but to do so.

-In addition, the Manager and the Trustee of the Sub-Fund are required to ensure that the financial statements have been properly prepared in accordance with the relevant provisions of the Trust Deed, and the relevant disclosure provisions of Appendix E to the Code on Unit Trusts and Mutual Funds ("the SFC Code") issued by the Hong Kong Securities and Futures Commission.
+In addition, the Manager and the Trustee of the sub-fund are required to ensure that the financial statements have been properly prepared in accordance with the relevant provisions of the trust deed dated 12 April 2017, (collectively "the Trust Deed"), and the relevant disclosure provisions of Appendix E of the Code on Unit Trusts and Mutual Funds ("the SFC Code") issued by the Hong Kong Securities and Futures Commission.